 This post builds upon SEO strategies spoken about previously, you may want to read about creating killer SEO content here as well.

-Investing your time in SEO means you will finally start making money or getting tremendous search traffic if done properly each and every time you write a post.
+Investing your time in SEO means you will finally start making money or getting tremendous search traffic if done properly each and every time you write a blog post.

 If you’re clueless on how to install these tools and what you should be looking for in them, join my free 5-day blog traffic challenge where I use video tutorials to show you exactly how to get everything set up.